Published on November 2nd, 2020, by Labtoo's team

 Clinical trials imperatively require prior permission to be conducted on voluntary human persons by the ANSM (French National Drugs Agency) and an Ethical Research Committee.
 Two elements are particularly important: the free and informed consent of trial participants and the authorization from the Ethical Committee.

-Clinical trials are divided in three categories.
+Clinical trials are divided into three categories.

 Phase I clinical trials are realized on a small number of healthy volunteers and allow scientists to approve the drug’s safety for human use.
 They consist in proof of concept studies.
 Pharmacological effects (dose ranges, maximum tolerated dose) are studied during this phase, as well as pharmacokinetics characteristics in the human body.
 They can last from a few weeks to several months.

-Finally, phase III clinical trials aim to confirm the efficacy and the safety margin of a medicine on an extended section of the population by including thousands of patients countrywide.
+Finally, phase III clinical trials aim to confirm the efficacy and the safety margin of medicine on an extended section of the population by including thousands of patients countrywide.
 The goal here is to study the drug’s risk-benefit balance and its precautions by assessing its side effects on a whole population.
 This is the longest and most expensive phase and more than 50% of medicines that reach this phase end up failing.
 If the trials’ results show a reasonable risk-benefit balance, a marketing authorization can be addressed by the pharmaceutical company.

 The marketing authorization (AMM) allows the company to launch its newly produced medicine on the market, based on its demonstrated efficacy, quality and safety towards patients.
 Evidence of these criteria has to be compiled in a regulatory file called the Common Technical Document (CTD).
 The examination process by regulatory authorities generally lasts from 12 to 18 months.
 The medicine cannot be sold until authorities have not delivered the marketing authorization.